mikechen66/GPU-Parallel-Program-Development/pucuda/README.md

 ## Introduction

 PyCUDA lets developers access Nvidia's CUDA parallel computation API from Python.
-Several wrappers of the CUDA API already exist-so what's so special about PyCUDA?
+It is one of the best wrappers of the CUDA APIs.
+Please have a look at the repository as follows.

 https://github.com/inducer/pycuda